My website is currently in development. It may take a little time between activations.

 Various pieces of wire

 On 99% of my activations I use my vehicle to hold my SB masts.
 I use a cameco flag pole holder I purchased from Amazon that I cut the bottom off and jammed a 2" plumbing quick cap onto the bottom to protect the mast bottoms.
 From there I weled a makeshift rack to the back of the pole holder for my coupler to mount on and an extra piece of angle iron on the bottom that is drilled for attaching radials.
 I generally run 7-8 radials with my verticals.
 The radials range in length from 16' to about 50' and I lay them out in any manner I can; straight, zig zagged, and in cases I have even just left them wound up when space was limited.
+I have since added #11 bungs to teh mix and have one in the bottom section of each Spiderbeam.
+With adding the bungs I no longer have to cut the flag pole holders and have added 2 new ones to the mix.

-The Tarheel I use in situaltions where I can not put up my mast or on run and gun style activations where I am trying to get in and out and on to my next park.
+The Tarheel I use in situaltions where I can not put up my mast or when on run and gun style activations where I am trying to get in and out and on to my next park.
 I use the MFJ-1979 on it as the whip when I am stationary.
 I find it gives me a lot more bandwidth per tune and as a huge plus it allows me to work 160m.

 WRC TIA is a back-up oh' poop antenna.
 I actually started out activating with it like so many others have, but quickly learned that it is not the best antenna for me and my activating style.
-I currently have it loaned out to a hopefully soon new activator...
+I currently have it loaned out to a hopefully soon to be new activator...

 Batteries: